 All singers are to participate fully every day in class.
+No student should be using a cell phone/apple watch/iPad/electronic device of any type during rehearsal.
 There is never a reason to do any other schoolwork or reading while in rehearsal.
 If illness occurs during the school day and there is a concert either during or after school, a student must be in classes four periods to be eligible to participate.
 For extended illnesses that hinder class work, be sure to bring a parental note of explanation to excuse you.
 Even if you are physically unable to sing, you are expected to have your music open and otherwise listening and participating when possible.

 A letter point system has been designed to recognize students for extra program participation.
 The system is described later in this handbook.
-It is important to note that it includes the deduction of points when student conduct is inconsistent with the objectives of the Choral program.
-Letter-Point deductions will be taken for inappropriate behavior including disrespect, misbehavior, and chewing gum.
+Please note that it includes the deduction of points when student conduct is inconsistent with the objectives of the choral program.
+Letter-point deductions will be taken for inappropriate behavior including disrespect, misbehavior, and chewing gum.

 Excused absences are generally given for personal illness with a doctor’s note.
 An excused absence means the student will be allowed to make up the grade through an essay or vocal skills evaluation.
 Jobs, babysitting, or other events are not excused absences.
 A school-related event occurring at the same time as a chorus event needs to be discussed at first notice of a conflict.
 This notification does not guarantee an excused absence, but every effort will be made to work with the student.
 If another school related event conflicts with a choral event, priority will be given to the one scheduled first.
 Consistent attendance at concerts is a major consideration for placement in advanced choirs.

-Although this policy may seem demanding, it is not intended to penalize but rather to support a standard for an organization that seeks to be of the highest possible caliber.
+Our policy supports a standard for an organization that seeks to be of the highest possible caliber.
 Those who hold excellence as a goal for themselves and this organization will understand and value these standards.

-All singers will be issued music for each concert.
+All singers will be issued music in a folder.
 A pencil should be kept in the folder to be used during rehearsals.
 Markings made in the music must be in pencil.
 Students should have the folder, music, and pencil in class each day.
 Lost or stolen music is each student’s responsibility.

 NO FOOD OR DRINKS are permitted in the chorus room or theater.